Grow in Faith: Faith Formation for Children & Youth

 11:15 a.m. - 12:15 p.m.
 Room 124

-The Middle School class will be following the Soul Matters themes and curriculum.
-Attending the Worship service is central to our class as we will be continuing the discussion and themes from service during our class time.
+The Middle School class follows the Soul Matters themes and curriculum for half the time and devotes the other half to service projects.
+Attending the Worship service is central to our class as we will be continuing the discussion and themes from service during our Soul Matters conversations.

-During this class time, we will utilize games, exploratory questions, stories, open conversations, meditation and art, among other tools, to thoroughly examine and engage with our monthly theme while focusing on community building and fun.
+During the Soul Matters class time, we will utilize games, stories, exploratory questions, open conversations, meditation, and art to thoroughly engage with our monthly theme while focusing on community building and fun.

 We are committed to engaging the whole person; body, mind, heart, soul and imagination.
 Everyone learns in a different way, and focusing on various ways to interact with our theme will help to ensure that everyone has an opportunity to both learn and thrive.

-Connections are vital at every age, but more so at this tender time in a young person’s life; our classes are designed to help facilitate trust and bonding among the class members.
+Connections are vital at every age; our classes are designed to help facilitate trust and bonding among members.
 Our goal is to start connections that will turn into lifelong friendships.

 Senior High - Grades 9-12